The 2021 population of Bristol is 472,500 people. This makes Bristol one of the largest cities in the UK.

-Bristol is not just the tenth most populous city in the UK.
+Bristol is not just the tenth largest city in the UK by population.
 It is also the eighth largest city in England, the largest in the South West of England and the second largest (after London) in the South of England.

 How many people live in Bristol today?